Organ Renewal Project

 FAQs

-The organ contains over 6,000 pipes which all need to be individually controlled, supplied with wind at the correct pressure, and respond instantly to the player.
-That’s a huge amount of very sophisticated technology, and there’s also the framework and materials which hold the enormous weight of it all.
-Rather than do another patching up job, which would keep many of the existing problems, it’s been decided to retain just over half of the existing pipes but make everything else completely new, including the console.
+Over 6,000 organ pipes all need to be individually controlled, supplied with wind at the correct pressure, and respond instantly to the player, involving a huge amount of very sophisticated technology.
+The framework and materials which hold the enormous weight of the instrument are costly.
+Rather than do another ‘patch up’ job, which would keep many of the existing problems, just over half of the existing pipes will be retained but everything else will be made completely new, including the console.

 When the organ was first built it was one of the largest and most ambitious in the world – this renewal will result in one of the largest and most comprehensive concert organs in the country, reflecting the vision of the original builders.

 Yes.
-In the 1970s the sound of the organ was changed considerably – it was made smaller and many of the rich colours of the Victorian instrument were lost, in favour of a cleaner and brighter sound.
-We want to retain that clarity and brilliance but restore what was lost, giving us a modern and versatile concert instrument that will have a huge range of colours and dynamics.
+In the 1970s the sound of the organ was changed considerably.
+It was made smaller and many of the rich colours of the Victorian instrument were lost, in favour of a cleaner and brighter sound.
+We want to retain that clarity and brilliance but restore what was lost, resulting in a modern and versatile concert instrument with a huge range of colours and dynamics.

-The Leeds Town Hall organ is already one of the most heavily used in the country.
-It’s heard every week at the Monday lunchtime recitals, where anyone can come and hear leading players from the UK and abroad free of charge.
-It’s also used in the orchestral concert series, as well as with visiting choirs, brass bands, and occasionally for silent films in the Leeds International Film Festival.
-The new organ will also be used to encourage and inspire a new generation of players, through our joint projects with the Leeds Organ School, the Royal College of Organists, and Education Leeds.
+The Leeds Town Hall organ is one of the most used organs in the country.
+Weekly Monday lunchtime recitals feature leading players from the UK and abroad for anyone to come enjoy free of charge.
+It also features in the International Orchestral Season, and with visiting choirs, brass bands, and silent films in the Leeds International Film Festival.
+The new organ will be used to encourage and inspire a new generation of players, through joint projects with the Leeds Organ School, the Royal College of Organists, and Education Leeds.

 There’s very little of the original 1850s pipework left, and there aren’t enough unaltered examples of similar instruments for us to be sure exactly what it was like.
 Even if it were possible, it would not have the versatility that we need for the repertoire that’s played on it, and it would probably not be adequate to play with modern symphony orchestras and brass bands.